ndawe/pyAMI/README.rst

    ami auth

 This will prompt you for your AMI username and password.
-You will only need to do this once since your credentials are stored in ~/.pyAMI/ami.conf for later use.
+You will only need to do this once since your credentials are stored in ~/.pyami/ami.conf for later use.
 If your credentials change just run ``ami auth`` again.
+If you would like to keep your pyAMI configuration in a directory other than ~/.pyami then set the environment variable PYAMI_CONFIG_DIR.